The Alexandra, Birmingham: Recent history

 Comedians including Stewart Lee, Seann Walsh, Jack Dee and Micky Flanagan have all performed at the theatre in recent years.
 Birmingham-born comedian Joe Lycett filmed his More, More, More!
 How Do You Lycett?
 How Do You Lycett? tour at the theatre in October 2022, having previously worked as an usher selling ice creams.
 Mentalist and illusionist Derren Brown regularly performs at the theatre with his UK tours.

 In January 2006 the Alexandra Theatre changed management once again, to be managed by Live Nation, a company that specialised in concert promotion and large venue operations.
 It is now owned by the Ambassador Theatre Group, and after a minor refurbishment the group renamed the theatre the New Alexandra Theatre.

 Westlife lead vocalist Shane Filan played at the theatre as a solo artist in 2017.

 On 17 September 2018, the theatre was relaunched as The Alexandra following a £650,000 refurbishment and corporate re-brand to the venue which was unveiled in October 2018 for the opening of the Motown The Musical UK tour.

 Following the closure of theatres due to the COVID-19 pandemic from March 2020, the theatre reopened in July 2021 in its 120th year with Strictly Come Dancing's Anton & Giovanni.
-Since then it has welcomed shows such as Everybody's Talking About Jamie, Heathers: The Musical, Bedknobs and Broomsticks and Bat Out of Hell: The Musical.
+Since then it has welcomed shows such as Everybody's Talking About Jamie, Heathers: The Musical, Bedknobs and Broomsticks, Bat Out of Hell: The Musical, The Ocean at the End of the Lane, Dreamgirls, 2:22 A Ghost Story and The Book of Mormon.

+In November 2024, the theatre presented the world premiere of Here & Now, a jukebox musical based on the songs of the pop group Steps who made a special appearance at the gala night during the Finale Megamix.